ibm-cloud-docs/vpc/vsi-profile-details-general-purpose-gen3.md

 The general purpose 3rd generation virtual server profiles (balanced, compute, and memory) are built atop the 4th Generation Intel® Xeon® Scalable processors.
 This generation provides NUMA pinning and increased overall instance throughput up to 200 Gbps.
 These profiles also include secure boot virtual servers as an option.
 {: shortdesc}

-The general-purpose profiles can also be paired with a corresponding dedicated host.
+The 3rd generation general-purpose virtual server profiles can also be paired with a corresponding dedicated host.
 This solution allows for single-tenant hypervisors that run workloads from a single {{site.data.keyword.cloud}} account.

 ## Operating Systems
 {: #general-purpose-os-gen3}